 Describe the project through its various stages, such as construction, operation and decommissioning.
 This information is required to allow complete assessment of a project from planning to its end-of-life.
 It also allows identification of approvals that may be required and how they may be managed through the life of the project.
-Maps or figures showing the position of features or boundaries should use latitudes and longitudes on the GDA94 datum.
+Maps or figures showing the position of features or boundaries should include latitudes and longitudes referenced on the Geocentric Datum of Australia 1994 (GDA94).
 These latitudes and longitudes should also be used in the text to describe the locations of any features (such as discharge points) or boundaries that may be relevant to subsequent approvals.
+All features depicted on any maps or figures, such as watercourses and water storages, are to be clearly and consistently labelled throughout the EIS, including all text and tables.